External Engagement Studio · MS Strategic Design & Management, Parsons · Spring 2025

 2. 02

-The sites.
-We visited four Housing Works locations — a thrift store, the cannabis dispensary, the Keith Cylar health center, and the bookstore — to see the work first-hand.
+We visited four Housing Works locations to see the work first-hand: a thrift store, the cannabis dispensary, the Keith Cylar health center, and the bookstore.

 3. 03